Best car insurance in Louisiana in 2022

-If your car insurance budget is tight, but you do not qualify for USAA, Geico might be a good choice.
+If you are looking for cheap auto insurance and you do not qualify for USAA, Geico might be a good choice.
 The company’s low average premium may be due in part to its generous discounts, which include savings for military members, federal employees, good students and safe drivers.
 Geico also received the highest ranking in the 2021 J.D.
 Power U.S. Insurance Digital Experience Study for the service category.
 If you like to handle your insurance on a mobile app or website, Geico’s highly-rated platforms may be appealing.
 However, if you’re looking for gap insurance for your leased vehicle, you won’t be able to purchase it at Geico.

 Learn more: Geico Insurance review

-Although State Farm’s average premium is higher than Louisiana’s average, the company may be appealing to you if you are looking for a well-established company.
-In fact, State Farm is the largest insurer or personal autos in Louisiana, with almost 30% of the market share.
-There are several ways to save on your State Farm premium in Louisiana, including bunding your policies, enrolling in the Drive Safe & Save program or the Steer Clear program (depending on your age), having a vehicle with certain safety features or being accident free.
-However, State Farm may not be the most budget-friendly option, ringing in as the second-highest car insurance rate on our list.
+State Farm’s average annual full coverage premium is lower than the state average, and this insurer may be appealing to you if you are looking for a well-established company.
+In fact, State Farm is the largest insurer of personal autos in the nation by market share.
+There are several ways to save on your State Farm premium in Louisiana, including bundling your policies, enrolling in the Drive Safe & Save program or the Steer Clear program (depending on your age), having a vehicle with certain safety features or being accident-free.
+However, State Farm may not be the most budget-friendly option, ringing in as the third-highest car insurance rate on our list.

 Learn more: State Farm Insurance review

-Progressive’s average premium is higher than Louisiana’s, but this might be because of the extensive optional coverages that the company offers.
+Progressive’s average annual full coverage premium is higher than the state average, but this might be because of the extensive optional coverage choices that the company offers.
 You might be able to tailor your policy to your needs by adding options like ridesharing coverage, loan/lease gap coverage, custom parts and equipment coverage and a deductible savings bank.
 And you might be able to lower your premium by getting a quote and buying a policy online, having continuous insurance or participating in the Snapshot program.
 Before purchasing, keep in mind that Progressive received the lowest customer satisfaction score of the companies on our list.

 Learn more: Progressive Insurance review

-Allstate’s premium is the highest on our list, but keep in mind that price is not the only factor to consider when shopping for car insurance.
-Allstate offers several optional coverages to personalize your policy, like sound system coverage and ridesharing coverage.
+Allstate’s average premium is the highest on our list, but keep in mind that price is not the only factor to consider when shopping for car insurance.
+Allstate offers several optional coverage types to personalize your policy, like sound system coverage and ridesharing coverage.
 The company also has several discounts, like savings for new cars, smart students and safety devices.
 You might also save money just by paying your bill in full or by signing up for automatic payments.
-Budget-conscious buyers may want to consider additional providers, as Allstate has the highest average car insurance rate on our list.

 Learn more: Allstate Insurance review